 The (ISC)² code of ethics: A binding requirement for certification

-Interested in earning your CISSP certification from (ISC)2?
-It’s the gold standard when it comes to information security professionals and can open the door to many positions within companies, organizations, and government agencies around the world.
-In order to earn your certification, you’ll need to study and then pass an exhaustive examination.
+Interested in earning your CISSP certification from (ISC)²?
+It’s the gold standard when it comes to information security professionals and can open the door to many positions within companies, organizations and government agencies around the world.
+In order to earn your certification, you’ll need to study and then pass an exhaustive CISSP certification exam.
 However, there’s more to it than just paying your fee and passing the test.

 What is the (ISC)² code of ethics?